PNNL-Comp-Mass-Spec/Formultitude/Readme.md

-﻿## Formularity Overview
+﻿## Formultitude Overview

-Formularity is software for assignment of low weight molecular formulas to peaks in high-resolution mass spectra.
+Formultitude is software for assignment of low weight molecular formulas to peaks in high-resolution mass spectra.
 It includes a graphical user interface with two search functions:
 * Compound Identification Algorithm (CIA)
 * Isotopic Pattern Algorithm (IPA),